Women vs Men: Who Has More Back Pain?

 Women and Men’s Health in General

 Generally speaking, women tend to lead healthier lifestyles than men.
-Part of this is due to the fact that our culture places such an importance on the outward appearance of women.
-Women face harder criticism for their weight as well as “having it all together”.
+Part of this is because our culture places such importance on the outward appearance of women.
+Women face more complex criticism for their weight and “having it all together”.
 But also, women are more inclined to be open to a combination of physical and mental health mechanisms.
-You’re more likely to see a woman attend a yoga practice and then get a smoothie.
-And more women go to therapy to try and cope with past and present stressors that they face.
+You’re likelier to see a woman attend a yoga practice and get a smoothie.
+And more women go to therapy to try and cope with past and present stressors.

-Men on the other hand face different obstacles in regard to their health.
+Men, on the other hand, face different obstacles regarding their health.
 How many men do you know that can eat anything without gaining weight?
 Meaning more men than not can get away without focusing as much on their nutrition while keeping their aesthetic appearance.
 Something else that men face is the stress of their career and always feel the pressure to up their financial situation.
 While gender roles are progressing, there are still a number of men who face the pressure of being the main provider for their families.

 But Who Has More Back Pain?

 Regardless of who has the healthier lifestyle, women tend to face more back pain than men.
-And it’s no coincidence that more women suffer from chronic pain and musculoskeletal issues than men as well.
+And it’s no coincidence that more women suffer from chronic pain and musculoskeletal issues than men.
 Their pain stems from factors such as:

 - Gender role “norms”